Skatcat/BaronyHardcorePlus/README.md

 Mechanics
 - Added long-range bonus damage to ranged and throwing weapons based on PER and your Ranged skill
 - You can inflict Fear based on CHR now.
 Depending on the enemy, at a certain CHR, charged hits will inflict Fear.
 This also works for ranged - exclusively for the Arbalest
 - Dummybots now allow you to level melee weapons (not gauntlets) more quickly in exchange for their durability.
-Leveling unarmed or with artifact weapons is capped at 20
+The leveling boost of unarmed or with artifact weapons is capped at 20

 Weapons, Armor and Magic
 - Artifact Weapons are found in a cursed state unless dropped by human NPCs